franciscolourenco/done/README.md

 </p>
 <br>

 Just go on with your normal life.
-You will get a notification when a process takes more than 10 seconds finish, and the terminal window not in the foreground.
+You will get a notification when a process takes more than 5 seconds finish, and the terminal window not in the foreground.
-Customizing these settings may be supported in the future.

-To test you could type, for instance `sleep 15`, and start using other app.
-After 15 seconds you should get a notification.
+After installing you could type, for instance `sleep 6`, and start using other app.
+After 6 seconds you should get a notification.